daleao/sdv/Modular Gameplay Overhaul/Modules/Tools/README.md

   <img src="resources/cover.gif" align="center" height="auto" width="80%" alt="Logo">
 </figure>

-This module provides four main features (and one minor feature):
+This module provides the following features:
 1. Allows the Axe and Pickaxe to be charged according to the tool's upgrade level, just like Hoe and Watering Can.
 2. Allows customizing the area of effect of the Hoe and Watering Can.
-3. Allows customizing the range of Scythe and Golden Scythe.
+3. Allows customizing the range of Scythe and Golden Scythe, and allows them to harvest crops.
 4. Extends certain tool enchantments, allowing them to be applied to a greater variety of tools.
+5. Intelligently auto-selects the best tool for a target action tile.
-5. Causes the farmer to automatically face the mouse cursor before using a tool.
+6. Automatically faces the mouse cursor before using a tool.

 All features can be toggled on or off.